 You can find the differences between these two editions outlined on the homepage in the pricing section.

 FIFO (First In, First Out) and LIFO (Last In, First Out) are two distinct accounting methods used to calculate realized gains.
 You can learn more about the differences and potential tax implications here.

 To switch between FIFO and LIFO, go to the CoinAtlas menu, choose "Build Report," and then select either "FIFO" or "LIFO" as desired.

 To access the necessary information for tax reporting, go to Menu > View > Hidden sheets > Report.
 This will reveal a sheet called "Report," containing essential data such as total purchase cost (Total Buy), total sales amount (Total Sell), and profit or loss made.

-No, this feature will be implemented in the future.
+Currently, date-based filtering is not available, but it will be implemented in the future.
 However, there is a workaround:

-- Make a duplicate of the history sheet.
+- Duplicate the history sheet.

 - Run the build report function.

 - Access the "Report" sheet for the tax report, which now contains filtered data.